Both tools detect content theft, but they work very differently. Here's an honest comparison to help you choose.

 | Check 100 posts/month | €2.42/month (flat) | ~$30/month |

 With ContentTrace, you pay once per year and avoid per-search fees.
-Scan limits depend on your plan (and your configured Google API quota).
+Scan limits depend on your plan.

 No. Copyscape is a respected tool that's been around for years.
 It's great for one-off plagiarism checks.
 But for WordPress bloggers who want automated, proactive protection, ContentTrace is purpose-built for that use case.